Causal clustering: design of cluster experiments under network interference: Bias, Variance and MSE of a given clustering

-Lemma \ref{lem:worst_case_bias} shows that the worst-case bias can be expressed as the number of friends of $i$ in a different cluster from $i$, appropriately reweighted by the overall number of friends of $i$.
+See Appendix \ref{sec:proof_bias} for the proof.
+The worst-case bias can be expressed as the number of friends of $i$ in a different cluster from $i$, appropriately reweighted by the overall number of friends of $i$.
 The size of the worst-case bias also depends on the magnitude of spillover effects $\bar{\phi}_n$.
-Lemma \ref{lem:worst_case_bias} shows how notions of between clusters connectedness relates to the worst-case bias of the treatment effect estimator.
-The equality is attained for a model as in Example \ref{exmp:1}, with coefficient multiplying spillover effects equal to $\bar{\phi}_n$.
-We denote the worst-case bias as
+Lemma \ref{lem:worst_case_bias} provides a formal justification to notions of between clusters connectedness based on the worst-case bias of the treatment effect estimator.
+In the proof, the worst-case bias is attained as the condition in Equation \eqref{eqn:interference} holds with equality (Appendix \ref{sec:heterogeneity} studies settings where effects are heterogeneous across individuals).
+The expression for the bias connects to measures of cluster purity such as those in \cite{goel2009respondent}, \cite{toulis2013estimation}, motivating clustering purity based on the class of models in Assumption \ref{ass:exposure_restriction}.